pinapelz/blog.pinapelz.com/src/content/blog/yunohost-docker-for-enduser.md

 This is currently primarily a community driven effort, with each package given its own Github repo.
 There's no guarantee that a package will be updated, and even if it is, there's no guarantee that it will be updated in a timely manner.
 Of course, you can always do it yourself, but is that really something that the average end-user would be able to do?

 When a package gets abandoned, then what do we do?
-Yunohost offers no way for the end-user to change the repo attached to an installed application, so if the package is abandoned then the end-user will be stuck there indefinetly until manual intervention.
+Yunohost offers no way for the end-user to change the repo attached to an installed application, so if the package is abandoned then the end-user will be stuck there indefinitely until manual intervention.

 I've already actually had an issue with this.
-The Misskey package is still running version 12 while the latest verison is 13.
+The Misskey package is still running version 12 while the latest version is 13.
 This means that I'm missing out on some of the latest features.
-Fortunatly I don't think that the Misskey package is completely abandoned as it still ranked quite high on the integration scale Yunohost has for its packages, but regardless it's still a bit of a pain.
+Fortunately I don't think that the Misskey package is completely abandoned as it still ranked quite high on the integration scale Yunohost has for its packages, but regardless it's still a bit of a pain.

 ~~(if you'd like to check it out its over at [https://mk.moekyun.me](https:/mk.moekyun.me)~~